 Pick your Gumbo passion – a food trip to the deep south is not the same without enjoying a heaping bowl of the stuff.
-Options include Duck Gumbo, Crab Gumbo, Chicken and Sausage Gumbo and Gumbo z’Herbes, a (sort of) Vegetable Gumbo served on Friday during lent in Louisiana cities like New Orleans.
+Options include Duck Gumbo, Crab Gumbo, Chicken and Sausage Gumbo and Gumbo z’Herbes, a (sort of) Vegetable Gumbo served at New Orleans restaurants on Friday during lent.

-→ Click here to discover more great things to eat in New Orleans.
+→ Discover more great things to eat in New Orleans.